anhphan156/nixos-config/README.md

 ## Hosts
 Desktop Hosts
 + Impermanence setup with root on tmpfs
-+ Window manager: either Hyprland or AwesomeWM (up to my mood)
++ Window manager: either Hyprland or AwesomeWM

 Wsl Host
 + NixOS right in my Windows PC so I can use Nixvim on Windows

+Installer ISO
++ An ISO that includes many tools to install a new operating system such as pacstrap, mkfs, disko, nixos-install, wget, git, etc

 For more details, please have a look at [hosts](./hosts).